tylergneill/skrutable/README.md

 # Skrutable

-A toolkit and online workbench for text processing in Sanskrit.
+A toolkit and online workbench providing transliteration, scansion, and meter identification for Sanskrit text.

 See [manual.md](./manual.md) for instructions.